Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Maximizing Object Detection by Trading Off Blur and Noise

+The built-in camera controller tracks a mean image intensity level of 50\% and prioritizes changing $t_{\text{exp}}$ over ISO gain as long as $t_{\text{exp}} \leq \SI{500}{\milli\second}$.
+Hence, the built-in controller constantly changed $t_{\text{exp}}$ only, did not account for the motion blur, and resulted in an AP car detection score of 26.08\%.

-\paragraph*{Example 2} Let us show another example on the non-monotonic YOLOv4--car-detection heat map of Fig.~\ref{fig:applicationMotionBlurPerformanceCurveResults}, marked with orange arrows.
-Suppose the initial operating point is given by an image with $(\hat\sigma,\widehat{\text{MTF}}) \approx (10, 0.96)$.
-The system decides to decrease the noise at the expense of increasing motion blur to move to higher AP detection values (greener part of the heat map).
-Inspecting the AP curves (1st plot in Fig.~\ref{fig:applicationMotionBlurPerformanceCurveResults}), $\text{MTF}=0.96$ corresponds to $d=\SI{3}{\px}$, and the system targets $\widehat{\text{MTF}} \in [0.7, 0.8]$ (high values of the heat map), which corresponds to a larger motion blur of $\hat{d} \approx \SI{8}{\px}$.
-Two steps are taken (like in Fig.~\ref{fig:applicationMotionBlurSimulationResults}): first, the system increases the exposure time by a factor $\alpha = 8/3 \approx 2.7$ to achieve the desired MTF improvement.
-Then, it decreases the ISO (and reduces noise) by the same factor $\alpha \approx 2.7$ to restore the intensity level for the detector.
-The final operating point is $(\hat\sigma,\widehat{\text{MTF}}) \approx (3.8, 0.8)$, which has a higher AP value than the initial point.
+Our proposed framework took about \SI{3000}{\milli\second} to estimate $(\hat\sigma,\widehat{\text{MTF}}) = (0.1, 0.57)$ (longer than in Sec.~\ref{sec:experiments} due to the weaker mobile hardware, but still interactive / real-time).
+With initially fixed camera parameters (i.e., while $t < \SI{3000}{\milli\second}$), YOLOv4 reached an AP score of 47.54\%.
+The system then decided to decrease the motion blur at the expense of slightly increasing the noise to move to higher AP detection values (brighter part of the heat map).
+Inspecting the AP curves (1st plot in Fig.~\ref{fig:applicationMotionBlurPerformanceCurveResults}), $\text{MTF}=0.57$ corresponds to $d=\SI{15}{\px}$, and the system targeted $\widehat{\text{MTF}} \in [0.8, 0.9]$ (high values of the heat map), which corresponds to a smaller motion blur of $\hat{d} \approx \SI{7}{\px}$.
+Two steps were taken: first, the system decreased the exposure time by a factor $\alpha = 15/7 \approx 2.14$ to achieve the desired MTF improvement.
+Intel Then, it increased the ISO (and increased noise) by the same factor $\alpha \approx 2.14$ to restore the intensity level for the detector.
+The final operating point was $(\hat\sigma,\widehat{\text{MTF}}) \approx (0.4, 0.9)$, which has a higher AP value (60.56\%) than the initial point.

 \ifclearsectionlook \fi